-The Short Film Competition at The Vision Splendid Outback Film Festival in Winton is geared to independent filmmakers from Australia and around the world.
+The Short Film Competition at The Vision Splendid Outback Film Festival in Winton is geared to independent filmmakers from Australia.
 Filmmakers are asked to make a film no longer than 7-minutes.
-In 2020 the theme of the Festival will be ‘BUSH TO BEACH' and we welcome films on that theme.
-Following the sold out Short Film screenings in 2017, 2018, 2019 and already heavily booked 2020 we are expanding our short film program throughout the festival in 2020.
-We welcome submissions of quality films that address the festival theme and especially films that are family friendly.
+In 2021 the theme of the Festival will be ‘BUSH TO BEACH' and we welcome films on that theme.
+Following the sold out Short Film screenings in 2017, 2018, 2019 and already heavily booked 2020 we are expanding our short film program throughout the festival in 2021.
+We welcome submissions of quality films that address the festival theme and especially films that are family friendly and funny.

 Your film can be fiction or documentary, funny or sad but it has to be memorable, significant and lasting and also family friendly!
 The theme is open to interpretation.
 Get creative!

 Films will be reviewed by a jury of film professionals in the first week of the Festival to shortlist the submissions to the top ten film entries.
 Some films will be screened alongside feature films throughout the two weeks of the Festival.

 The Short Film Competition is part of The Vision Splendid Outback Film Festival – a nine-day program that focuses on promoting screen culture through new Australian cinema.
 The Festival has become a key exhibitor for Australian films and stories that otherwise would not find an audience.
 The program features and supports film made in Queensland and will often provide a first run for some films that have struggled with commercial distributors.

 GRAND JURY PRIZE – $1,000

 AUDIENCE AWARD – $500

 (All cash is awarded in Australian dollars, Festival organisers are not responsible for any fees or charges associated with currency exchange)

 All films screening as Official Selections are eligible for the Audience Award.
 The award is based solely on audience voting at the film screening.